 It's okay to cry on Instagram

-Instagram is usually about showing yourself at your best.
-So why are people sharing their crying, pimply faces
+Instagram is often about showing yourself at your best.
+So why are people sharing their crying, pimply faces?

 Far from the perfectly-lit, idealized photos we've come to associate with Instagram, people are showcasing pictures of their acne, disabilities, body fat, their faces stained with tears, and more.
 And many other users are responding with positive reinforcement.

 Let's face it, we all cry!
 Sometimes life gets us down, and it's arguably harder for those who don't see themselves represented often in society.

 "I think what we're seeing now is that a much broader range of what people are describing as authentic self-representations are occurring in a number of platforms now where we did not expect to see them," said Aimee Morrison, speaking to Spark host Nora Young.